rhobs/configuration/README.md

 ## Components - Deployments, ServiceMonitors, ConfigMaps etc...

-All components manifests are generated in `manifests/production/` with:
+All components manifests are generated in `resources/services` (legacy: `manifests/production/`) with:

 ```console
 make manifests